LocationAlhambra , CA United States

 Nearly 82,000 of Asian Americans in this area are uninsured, leading AAAJ to advocate for a switch to single-payer or universal healthcare coverage.
 The report also discusses the need for healthcare information that’s available in a variety of Asian languages and delivered in a culturally sensitive manner.

 According to the California Environmental Protection Agency, more than 25 percent of the San Gabriel Valley is severely polluted.
-Thirty percent of Alhambra is in that category, with major culprits including exhaust from nearby freeways and drinking-water contamination.
-One major recommendation that the report made was to increase access to park space, as well as a recommendation to do a regional environmental assessment that looks on specific effects on Asian American demographic groups.
+Thirty percent of Alhambra is in that category.
+Major culprits of pollution including exhaust from nearby freeways and drinking-water contamination.
+One major recommendation that the report made was to increase access to park space and to do a regional environmental assessment that examines the specific effects of pollution on Asian American demographic groups.

 A representative of Asian Americans Advancing Justice – Los Angeles sits on the Alhambra Source advisory board.